-BABES IN ARMS—-‘Mickey Moran’, ‘Patsy Barton’ and other children of vaudevillians get together to put on a show to help the old folks and to keep themselves from being stuck in a state work farm.
+BABES IN ARMS—-‘Mickey Moran’, ‘Patsy Barton’ and other children of vaudevillians get together to put on a show.
+They do it to help the old folks and to keep themselves from being stuck in a state work farm.
 Nothing Can Stop these kids, raised on Apple Pie & Coca Cola, and by gosh, they might just “put the show on right here!”

 Snubbing this kind of merry silliness as dated corn is meaner than sawing an inch off a leg on grandma’s walker: those who decide on watching, once they get into the general, genial idiocy of the whole shebang, will be rewarded with some dynamite blasts of talent.

 Mickey Rooney, 18, generates enough energy to turn a cruise liner into a hydrofoil; he was Oscar nominated as Best Actor.
 Judy Garland, 16 in her first teamup with Mick (same year she landed in Oz, fabled 1939) gives it all she’s got.
 It’s fairly contagious.